Kai-ssu/MAIC_prototype/README.md

 1. Install MSYS2.
 Follow the instructions for installation in their website. https://www.msys2.org/

-2. Extract/Copy 'MAIC_prototype' folder to C:/msys64/home/user.
+2. Download MAIC_prototype folder above.
+Then copy it to C:/msys64/home/user.

 3. Open MSYS2 Min GW 64-bit terminal.
 Execute command to install glade: